3 New Spain & New France

 Spanish Realm During Reign of Philip II, 1598

 As for the Spanish, they had a vast American empire but bit off more than they could chew geographically, including the Spanish Main (mainland) and Caribbean islands.
 It was too vast to govern effectively.
-With no gold or silver discovered in the northern part of New Spain, most of today’s American Southwest remained sparsely populated with scattered Catholic missions and Spanish presidios (military garrisons) amidst small Indian settlements.
+With no gold or silver discovered in the northern part of New Spain, most of today’s American Southwest remained sparsely populated with scattered Catholic missions and Spanish presidios (military garrisons) amidst small indigenous settlements.
 Part of New Spain’s problem was that their centralized political system required almost all decisions to flow through the monarchy in Toledo, Spain — a bureaucratic logjam in an age before instant communication.
 All trade, meanwhile, flowed through Seville, Spain, which created less of a bottleneck but was still inefficient.
 Another problem was the arid environment in much of New Spain, which didn’t lend itself to productive agriculture.
 Americans later discovered gold and silver in the Southwest, but it was too late by then to help Spain (or Mexico).

 16th-Century Portuguese & Spanish Trade Routes